Welcome to Jane Long!

 Texans Parents!

 We are so excited to welcome back over 500+ students this school year!
-Our theme this school year is ROCK and ROLL into the 23-24 school year.
-We will be instilling in our Texans to be Respectful, Organized, Cooperative and Knowledgeable!
-This will be an AWESOME school year full of fun and innovative learning experiences.
+Our Jane Long theme this school year is FOCUS ON THE SWEET THINGS (Success, Work ethic, Empathy, Excellence, Trustworthiness).
+This will be an SWEET school year full of fun and innovative learning experiences.
 The staff looks forward to partnering with you to ensure a successful learning experience for all students!
-Let's ROCK!

 Amey Frazier